paradedb/paradedb/README.md

   paradedb/paradedb:latest
 ```

 The `-v` flag is optional, but recommended.
-It will persist the ParadeDB PostgreSQL data across restarts.
+It will persist the data loaded into ParadeDB across restarts.
 Alternatively, you can clone this repo and run our `docker-compose.yml` file.
 By default, this will start the ParadeDB database at `http://localhost:5432`.
 Use `psql` to connect:

 ```bash
 psql -h <hostname> -U <user> -d <dbname> -p 5432 -W